Featured

 • The need in Rutland is for high tech jobs and affordable housing.
 The definition for ‘ Optimum Viable Use’: “If there is a range of alternative viable uses, the optimum use is the one likely to cause the least harm to the significance of the asset, not just through necessary initial changes but also as a result of subsequent wear and tear and likely future changes.”
 Optimum viable use should be defined.

-• If the main site is developed as Campus use and some housing, then assets such as a school, community centre and medical practice, or a hotel site centre etc will be needed.
+• Holistic planning.
+If the main site is developed as Campus use and some housing, then assets such as a school, community centre and medical practice, or a hotel site centre etc will be needed.
 It makes no carbon sense to knock down a valuable facility like the Mess and build new facilities.
+It makes no sense to build a shop when there is a car park and a disused building (the power house) across the road from the Officer’s Mess.

-• Developing this site in isolation will fail to result in joined-up infrastructure, energy, carbon and built environment design (the Circular Economy!).
+• Circular Economy.
+Developing this site in isolation will fail to result in joined-up infrastructure, energy, carbon and built environment design resulting in more emissions and use of primary resources (the Circular Economy to manage at end of life to maximuse the value of resources and minimise waste.
+In addition reduce demand for precious primary materials, lower emmisions, reduce impact on socitey).
 In isolation the road and green space layout cannot be considered to be unconstrained.

 • Incremental development is against the current Edith Weston Neighbourhood Plan and the Local Plan.

-• The Mess site should not be developed in advance of the main site.
+• The Mess site should not be developed in isolation and in advance of the main site.
 Alternate use should be evaluated as a part of an integrated St Georges plan.
 Once it is gone it is gone.

 Recommendation number 4.
 Due respect and sensitivity.
 Currently discussions treat The Mess as just a piece of real estate to gain an optimum return for MOD.